AdityaVikramSharma1023/TurtleGame-Python/README.md

 <h1>Turtle Game in Python</h1>
 <h3>Brief Overview</h3>
-A 2D game built using turlte library in python using concepts of OOP.
+A 2D game built using turtle library in Python using concepts of OOP.
-Player can move left and right and has to dodge moving obstacles to reach the finish line.
+The player can move left and right and must dodge obstacles to reach the finish line.
-The level increases when player crosses the finish line.
+The level increases when the player crosses the finish line.
 The speed of the moving obstacles increases with each level.
-The game ends if the obstacle collides with player.
+The game ends if the obstacle collides with the player.
 <h3>Technologies Used</h3>
 <ul>
   <li>Python- 3.11.3</li>